about marty

 We worked exceptionally hard during 2006-07, and we were all absolutely gutted when Senator O’Brien missed out on a cabinet portfolio after Rudd won the election.
 He was dudded by Labor Party politics, and I think Rudd made one of his first bad decisions (of many) by not appointing Senator O’Brien to Primary Industries.
 I have no doubt Senator O’Brien would have made an exceptional Primary Industry Minister – he was very experienced, well-informed and knowledgeable and most importantly, well-respected by farmers around Australia.
 He needed no introduction to the sector.
 He didn’t need to be educated about it.
 And he cared about it – he would have had no need to fake it.
 He was a great listener and didn’t suffer from a huge ego, something which I came to appreciate is a very rare quality amongst Minister’s in Canberra.

 It is well documented that the wheels fell off the Rudd Government very early after it was elected.
 As a staffer, I felt its impact immediately.
 It was a very unsettling time for the more than 130 opposition staffers who worked tirelessly to get the man and his party elected.
 All 130+ advisors were sacked by email just days after the election and told we had to reapply for our jobs.
-As my man had lost his job, I wasn’t feeling too good about it.
-And I had no idea who the new Labor Primary Industry spokesperson was – Tony Burke from inner city Sydney, a world away from me.
-I never quite recovered or enjoyed the work in government as much as I did in Opposition.
+I ended up as a Senior Advisor for Primary Industry Minister Tony Burke.
 Looking back I think the best contribution I made in Canberra was to the Great Barrier Reef, supporting farmers through drought and drafting the policies that abolished the corrupt Australian Wheat Board.
+I wasn’t there to work as a Party Machine man or apparatchik.
+I cared about our farmers and our environment, and that was the driving force behind my motivation for being there.
+I also supported Labor values more than the others.
+I made friends on all sides of politics.

 The Canberra job ultimately led to an entirely new path in the resources sector, and I ended up seeing out my ‘career’ in a leadership role at a major US energy company.
 For the period 2006-2017, I was essentially working seven days a week, and never far from my mobile phone.
 I hardly picked up a guitar as we devoted ourselves to setting up our family.